DKISTDC/dkist/docs/howto_guides/reproject_vbi_mosaic.md

 The [reproject](https://reproject.readthedocs.io/) package is an Astropy-affiliated package for regridding data.
 A number of different algorithms are implemented in the package, with different trade-offs for speed and accuracy.
 Reprojecting a single spatial image such as an AIA image is well supported and demonstrated in the [sunpy gallery](https://docs.sunpy.org/en/latest/generated/gallery/index.html#combining-co-aligning-and-reprojecting-images).
-When working with DKIST data, there are normally many spatial frames inside a dataset, and reprojecting them all can be very computationally expensive.

-We are going to use the example of using reproject's {obj}`reproject.mosaicking.reproject_and_coadd` function to stitch a mosaic of VBI frames, in a way which could be extended to be flux conserving.
+We are going to use the example of using reproject's {obj}`reproject.mosaicking.reproject_and_coadd` function to stitch a mosaic of VBI frames.

 ## Obtaining some data

+First, we must obtain the VBI data needed for the rest of the guide.

 ```{code-cell} ipython3
 import numpy as np